Frequently Asked Questions

-When Xert determines your fitness has improved.
+When Xert determines your fitness has improved!
 This is easy to spot as your power will exceed your MPA.
-This is by definition fitness breakthrough.
-They are what we all train to achieve.
+This is by definition fitness breakthrough, and they are what we all train to achieve.

 When Xert sees that you had a breakthrough, it will then determine which of your fitness signature values increased.
-If only one increased, you get a bronze medal, if two increased, a silver and if all three increased, a gold medal.
-If you came really close but you didn’t quite surpass MPA, you’ll get a an open circle.
-(Note however that Xert actually makes absolutely sure by ensuring that 3 consecutive power data points are above MPA to qualify as a breakthrough).
+If only one increased, you get a bronze medal; if two increased, a silver; and if all three increased, a gold medal.
+If you came really close but you didn’t quite surpass MPA, you’ll get a an open, or white, circle.
+(Note that Xert actually makes absolutely sure it’s a breakthrough by ensuring that 3 consecutive power data points are above MPA).

-The size of the medal provides an indication of how much time you spend at your limit.
-So an activity will a lot of time near MPA will have a larger medal than an activity with less time.
+The size of the medal provides an indication of how much time you spent at your limit.
+So an activity with a lot of time near MPA will have a larger medal than an activity with less time.
 Large medals are better indicators of your fitness at a given time.

 There have been several important new developments with the Xert Workout Player with the release of version 2.0.